Be aware: Rates are always calculated from the duration of a record.

 User specific | 6 | 4 | 2 |

-If no rate can be found, the users hourly-rate preference
+If no price can be found, the users hourly-price preference

 will be used to calculate the records rate.